Science

 Headshot of Nicole Austin amongst Cascade Hollow Distillery barrels.

-Distiller for Cascade Hollow Distillery, Nicole Austin, has found that one downside of lower entry proof is a higher carbon footprint and increased costs.
+Nicole Austin, the distiller for George Dickel Tennessee Whisky, has found that one downside of lower entry proof is a higher carbon footprint and increased costs.
 Photo courtesy of Cascade Hollow Distillery.

 Nicole Austin, the distiller at George Dickel Tennessee Whisky, notes that the distillery’s historical practice of using a lower 115 entry proof has proven beneficial.
 “Our whiskeys can age for 15 to 18 years and still remain vibrant and lively.”
 There are, however, significant downsides to this approach.
 The longer maturation time and the need of more wooden casks to mature lower ABV liquid result in both a higher carbon footprint and increased costs for the distillery.
 This led Austin to start filling some casks at the maximum allowed proof of 125, too.